 The College provides a range of tools and resources to help you navigate the new CPD requirements relating to cultural safety, health inequities, professionalism and ethical practice in Australia.

-There are no specific numbers of hours that should be allocated to these activities; however, your professional development planning (PDP) should consider some of these.
-Further information about these requirements will be communicated in April 2023 in readiness for the CPD cycle in 2024.
+There are no specific numbers of hours that should be allocated to these activities; however, your professional development plan (PDP) should consider some of these.

 The National Scheme’s Aboriginal and Torres Strait Islander Health and Cultural Safety Strategy 2020–2025 provides the following definition: